Skip to main content

 How do I use an interim-funded cost center?

 Once the request is approved, the Office of Contracts and Grants will set up the appropriate cost center and issue a notice of the interim funding.
 The notice will specify the cost center values so that expenditures to support the research being performed may be charged.
 Indirect cost will be neither budgeted nor charged.
-The sponsor will not be billed for charges incurred until we have received an official award and the notice of award has been done.
-Once the award agreement is finalized, the interim funding is reversed and the award budget is established in the same cost center, ensuring a smooth transition in cost accounting as the research project moves forward.
+The sponsor will not be billed for charges incurred until we have received an official award and the notice of award has been issued.
+Once the award agreement is finalized, the interim funding is reversed, and the award budget is established in the same cost center, ensuring a smooth transition in cost accounting as the research project moves forward.